Saint Thomas Aquinas College (Sogod): Today

 At present, Rev. Fr.
-Merwin L. Kangleon is striving to improve the school facilities and manage the three-storey, 12-classroom building and constructed the new STAC building whereas the J&F Department Store took in place.
-He has done multiple projects such as building a chapel, replacing many old computers, repairing damaged sections, and the re-beautification of the school.
-Most importantly, the spiritual formation and improvement of academic performance of the pupils, students and even of the faculty and staff has been improved.
+Merwin L. Kangleon is striving to improve the school facilities and manage the three-storey, 12-classroom building and constructed the new STAC building whereas the J&F Department Store took its place.
+He has done multiple projects such as building a chapel, replacing many old computers, repairing damaged sections, and re-beautifying the school.
+Most importantly, the spiritual formation and improvement of the academic performance of the pupils, students and even of the faculty and staff has been improved.
 This is made possible through the wholehearted cooperation of the parents, alumni, community and by the pupils, students, faculty and staff.